elbydata/imgo/README.md

 The source code is available [here](https://github.com/elbydata/imgo/tree/master/imgo).
 Please direct any queries or issues to info@elbydata.com.

+### Issues / To do

+Some functions currently employ ragged arrays which are deprecated in the latest versions of NumPy.
+This affects all functions that work with non-standard or inconsistent image dimensions.

 ### License

 The project is licensed under the MIT license.